The Claude custom instructions I use (and a template for yours)

 Capacity problem: there's genuinely too much in the pipeline relative to the people available.
 No scheduling system fixes this — it just surfaces it more clearly.

-At Right Angle, the most likely culprit is both at once: scopes are estimated optimistically, then the team runs hot, and there's no mechanism to surface the collision until it's already a problem.
+In a small studio, the most likely culprit is both at once: scopes are estimated optimistically, then the team runs hot, and there's no mechanism to surface the collision until it's already a problem.

 Start here.
 For the last three to five missed deadlines, trace back to where the slip actually originated — was it scope creep mid-project, an underestimated task, a dependency on a client that nobody chased, or someone already overallocated when the deadline was set?
 You'll probably see a pattern in two or three.

 Then the fix targets that root cause specifically.
 If it's estimation: add a buffer rule (e.g. all task estimates multiplied by 1.3, or a fixed contingency per project phase).
 If it's client dependencies: build chase protocols and earlier trigger points into the schedule.
-If it's capacity: that's a resourcing and pipeline conversation, not a workflow one — and Forecast should be telling you that before work is sold, not after it's due.
+If it's capacity: that's a resourcing and pipeline conversation, not a workflow one — and your resourcing tool should be telling you that before work is sold, not after it's due.

 The one thing that tends to matter most at studio scale is a weekly check of what's due in the next two weeks, with someone accountable for flagging risk early enough to do something about it.
 Most studios have this in theory and skip it in practice.